X-Lemon-X/sdrac_software_low/README.md

 sudo slcand -o -c -s8 /dev/ttyACM0 can0 # dont forget to change the port sudo ip link set dev can0 up type can bitrate 1000000
 ```

-falg -s sets the speed of the transmission
+flag -s sets the speed of the transmission
 ```bash
   -s0 = 10k
   -s1 = 20k